neondatabase/website/content/docs/reference/oauth-integration.md

 ## How the OAuth integration works

-Here is a high-level overview of how Neon's OAuth implementatio works
+Here is a high-level overview of how Neon's OAuth implementation works:

 ![OAuth flow diagram](/docs/oauth/flow.png)